Top 6 Reasons For Divorce-When to stay and when to leave

 - Because it’ll be better for the kids.
 Yes, having fighting parents is really tough on kids.
 At the same time, divorce is also really hard on them.
 Even a divorce through mediation attorneys, which is typically viewed as the best way to ease through the transition, is very difficult for the kids to deal with.
 And, if you keep fighting while you’re divorced, it’s still bad.
 One great solution?
 Learn how to stop fighting.
 Replace your arguments with respectful dialogue and gratifying shared problem-solving!

 - He/she’s just not the same person I married.
 We all change and grow in the face of new challenges.
 What’s important in marriage is knowing how to be each other’s cheerleader on your personal journeys.
 It’s ok to have different interests and beliefs.
 Power of Two skills teach you how to reconcile your differences instead of having them lead to separation or divorce.

 - I don’t trust him/her anymore.
 He lied and made a stupid deal, she gambled or cheated… Sometimes people do make mistakes.
 At the same time, most mistakes are repairable.
 Get the skills to analyze your errors and prevent future repeats.
 Sometimes the sourer the lemon, the sweeter the lemonade.

 The bottom line?
 If one or more of the 6 reasons for divorce listed above do not lead to a firm commitment to change, get out.
 For the other situations, look for a marriage boost with couples counseling!

-Sign up for a free 3-day trial and start talking with your coach today!
+Become a member and start talking with your coach today!